Endoscopic Retrograde Cholangiopancreatography

 After the procedure

 If your ERCP procedure is an outpatient, your doctor will keep you in the office until the medications or sedations wear off, then you will be sent home.
 Bloating is a typical post-procedure symptom, due to the air that entered your body through the endoscope.
-Follow your doctor’s instructions for how you should proceed, but normally you can resume your usual diet and daily activities after the procedure.
+Follow your gastrointestinal physician’s instructions for how you should proceed, but normally you can resume your usual diet and daily activities after the procedure.

 You must have someone to drive you home due to the sedatives, even if you feel fully-functional.